Actindo-AG/Documentation/DataHub/UserInterface/02a_Attributes.md

   Description to the attribute.

 - *Multi-language*
-  Indication whether the attribute is multilingual or not:
+  Indication whether the attribute is multi-language or not:
   - ![Check](/Assets/Icons/Check.png "[Check]") (Checkmark): The attribute is multi-language.
   - ![Cross](/Assets/Icons/Cross02.png "[Cross]") (Cross): The attribute is single language.